how to make concrete smooth and shiny

 Polishing concrete involves up to nine different steps using a variety of different grinding tools.
 There are also different levels that you can achieve, depending on how shiny you wish your surface to be.

-Polishing floors by mechanical means is considered highly sustainable, durable, and doesn’t require harmful chemicals or solvents.
+Polishing floors by mechanical means is considered highly sustainable and durable and doesn’t require harmful chemicals or solvents.
 The good news is that this method of polishing can be used to spruce up old concrete as well as on new surfaces.

 So if you are looking for a long-lasting, sustainable shine, then a mechanical polish is certainly the way to go.